exercism/gleam/concepts/options/introduction.md

 # Introduction

-The `Option` type is used to represent values that are either be absent or present.
+The `Option` type is used to represent values that can either be absent or present.

 It is defined in the `gleam/option` module as follows: